cis198-2016s/slides/00/content.md

 ---
 ### Loops ###
-- `loop` is equivalent to `while true`, but the compiler can take advantage of knowing that it's infinite
+- `loop` is equivalent to `while true`, a common pattern.
+    - Plus, the compiler can make optimizations knowing that it's infinite.

 ```rust
 let mut x = 0;